apeksha-pawar/WindowsAppAutomation/README.md

 - Start 'simple' Appium Server
 - Start the Inspector session while server is running
 - Add Desire Capabilities in 'automatic server' and start session

+# examplify-windows-automation
+- Installation
+- Download and install WinAppDriver from: https://github.com/Microsoft/WinAppDriver/releases (you need to choose the file: WindowsApplicationDriver.msi).
+It’s a simple “next-next” installation.

+- Enable “Developer Mode” in our operating system (Win10): Let’s open the Settings menu, go to Update & Settings and choose the option “For Developers” and then click on “Developer Mode”

+- Inspect Elements
+- We will use Inspect tool to identify UI Elements of the application under test.